Siege of Marawi: July 3

-Defense Secretary Delfin Lorenzana said senior ISIS leader Isnilon Hapilon was believed to be hiding inside one of the mosques in Marawi.
+Defense Secretary Lorenzana said Isnilon Hapilon was believed to be hiding inside one of the mosques in Marawi.

 July 4

-Presidential spokesman Ernesto Abella confirmed reports that Maute has looted an estimated P500 million worth of money from Marawi.
+Presidential spokesman Ernesto Abella confirmed reports that Maute looted an estimated P500 million worth of money from Marawi.
 Dansalan College, which had been used by the militants as a sniper roost, was retaken by government troops and 410 firearms were recovered since clearing operations began.

 July 12

-A FA-50PH Golden Eagle fighter jet missed a target by 250 m resulting in friendly fire which killed two soldiers and injured 11 others.
+An FA-50PH Golden Eagle fighter jet missed a target by 250 m resulting in friendly fire which killed two soldiers and injured 11 others.
 All FA-50s were grounded pending an investigation while other air assets of the Philippine Air Force remained operating in Marawi.

 July 13

-As of 7 p.m. on July 13, security forces have killed 394 terrorists and recovered 498 firearms.
+As of 7 p.m., the AFP had killed 394 terrorists and recovered 498 firearms.
 But government fatalities numbered 93 while the terrorists killed 45 civilians.

-Troops were able to rescue 1,723 people from the war-torn city but there are still some 300 civilians who are either trapped by the fighting or taken hostage by the terrorists.
+Soldiers were able to rescue 1,723 people from the city but said there were still some 300 civilians who were either trapped by the fighting or taken hostage by the terrorists.

-July 15

-According to Brig.
-Gen. Resituto Padilla, the military is still assessing the security accession of the Battle of Marawi even though the fight was on its climax.
-Also, he noted that the campaign will continue before and even after Duterte's State of the Nation Address.

-He also noted that the AFP is doing its best to accomplish the 10–15 day deadline set by the president.